pageflt/gdb-box/README.md

 hexadecimal, according to the specified byte order.

 Default count is 1.
 Default size is w (word).
-Default endianess is the native endianess of your architecture."""
+Default endianess is the native endianess of your architecture.

 For example, to examine 64 bytes (16 words) starting from address `0xffffe4003de5f800` in Big Endian format, the invocation is as follows:
 ```